This post provides a list of top things to do in Berlin in April, updated for 2023.

 Although this activity first gained notoriety in Japanese culture, it is becoming far more popular all over the world as well.

-In Berlin, this event typically takes place at the Gardens of the World in the middle of the month, and it includes both a celebration of the cherry blossoms and stage performances from a variety of artists.
+You can expect both a celebration of the cherry blossoms and stage performances from a variety of artists.

 Visitors are welcome to picnic under the trees, take a walk around the garden, or even purchase treats from a variety of vendors.